 1. Understand the Requirements

-Once you are done reading the requirements, read them again.
-Give yourself a few hours or a day and read them one more time, just to make sure you properly understand everything.
+Once you are done reading the requirements, reread them.
+Give yourself a few hours or a day and read them one more time to understand everything properly.
 Otherwise, you might miss small things.

 2. Organize Everything